kyamagu/mexopencv/README.markdown

 mexopencv
 =========

-Collection and development kit of matlab mex functions for OpenCV library
+Collection and a development kit of matlab mex functions for OpenCV library

 Contents